Acumatica/Acumatica-Surveys/README.md

 ![Screenshot](/docs/images/MobileSS-4.png)

 ## Suvey Dashboards ##
-What's survey without metrics to meaure?
+What's the point of a survey without metrics to meaure?
 So yes, we built a beautiful dashboard which you can of course customize yourself to suit you needs.

 In Acumatica on the web, we have a default dashboard as shown below.

 ![Screenshot](/docs/images/DashboardSS-1.PNG)

-and in the mobile application as follows.
+and in the mobile application it renders as follows.

 ![Screenshot](/docs/images/MobileDashboardSS-1.jpg)